chetanpatil4160/python-programm/README.md

-i have solve some basic python programm
+I have solve some basic python programm